 In the past fifteen years five major Giorgione catalogs have appeared.
 This truly remarkable publishing phenomenon must be due not only to an increasing interest in Venice and the Venetian Renaissance, but also to the mystery surrounding Giorgione.
 Below find brief reviews of the five catalogs, all of them beautifully illustrated.
 The images are from the covers of the respective catalogs.

 In addition to a brief outline of their contents, I have tried to point out their divergent views on the "Tempest" and on the David Teniers' copy of the "lost" Giorgione, usually called the "Discovery of Paris."
 The learning and exhaustive research of the various authors has been of great value to me, but I do admit that none of them has been able to see the "Tempest" as "The Rest on the Flight into Egypt."
 Moreover, when they discuss the "Discovery of Paris," , they invariably follow Marcantonio Michiel's mistaken identification of the "Discovery of Paris."
-For my interpretation of both paintings see my website.
+For my interpretation of both paintings see my profile on academia.edu.

 Anderson, Jaynie: "Giorgione, the Painter of Poetic Brevity," Paris, 1997.